viamrobotics/docs/docs/services/vision/detection.md

 ## Code

-The following code gets the robot’s Vision Service and then runs a color detector vision model on output from the robot's camera `"cam1"`:
+The following code gets the robot’s vision service and then runs a color detector vision model on output from the robot's camera `"cam1"`:

 {{< tabs >}}
 {{% tab name="Python" %}}